moby/moby/docs/sources/index.md

 ## Introduction

-Operating systems, like Linux or Windows, are what makes a computer usable.
-These collections of programs provide the *core functionality* that applications, from databases to graphics editors, depend and build upon on an *everything-shared* environment.

-[**Docker**](http://www.docker.io) leverages some key operating system features like process management and networking.
-It allows you to create containers holding all the core dependencies for an application to run on.
+[**Docker**](http://www.docker.io) is a container based virtualization framework.
+Unlike traditional virtualization Docker is fast, lightweight and easy to use.
+Docker allows you to create containers holding all the dependencies for an application.
 Each container is kept isolated from any other, and nothing gets shared.

 ## Docker highlights